 **After a harvest is complete, clean up involves removing the mother plants when they are 3-4 years old, thinning the plants, and giving the plants a healthy covering of compost.

-**Strawberry flower buds and fruit as susceptible to frost, so protect them during frost dangers!
+**Strawberry flower buds and fruit are susceptible to frost, so protect them during frost dangers!

 **Berries should be harvested every 2 to 3 days.